 The teams lose if one of the following happens:

-- 8 outbreaks occur – Worldwide panic
+- 8 outbreaks occur leading to a worldwide panic

-- not enough player cards are left when needed (your team runs out of time.)
+- not enough player cards are left when needed.
+Your team runs out of time.

-How to Play Pandemic Board Game?
+How to Play the Original Pandemic?

 Each player’s turn is divided into 3 sections: